A Construction of Subshifts and a Class of Semigroups: Abstract

 \section{Abstract}

 Subshifts with property $(A)$ are constructed from a class of directed graphs.
 As special cases the Markov-Dyck shifts are shown to have property $(A)$.
-The $\mathcal R$-graph semigroups, that are associated to topologically transitive subshifts with Property (A), are characterized.
+The semigroups, that are associated to $\mathcal R$-graph shifts with Property (A), are determined.
+Also results on the reconstruction of $\mathcal R$-graphs from their $\mathcal R$-graph shifts are obtained.